S&P 500 dips, as healthcare weighs; Dow ends higher

 Abbott Labs shares fell 9.3% after the company cut its full-year 2021 profit forecast, citing expectations for a sharp decline in revenue from its COVID-19 tests as more Americans get vaccinated.
 Shares of other test makers also fell.

-Cloudera Inc (CLDR.N) shares jumped 23.9% after private equity firms KKR & Co (KKR.N) and Clayton Dubilier & Rice LLC agreed to take the data analytics firm private.
+Cloudera Inc shares jumped 23.9% after private equity firms KKR & Co and Clayton Dubilier & Rice LLC agreed to take the data analytics firm private.

 Advancing issues outnumbered decliners on the NYSE by a 2.54-to-1 ratio; on Nasdaq, a 1.79-to-1 ratio favored advancers.